Isaac Paredes Player Props: Rays vs. Tigers

-On Saturday, Isaac Paredes (.594 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays play the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
-First pitch is at 1:10 PM ET.
+On Sunday, Isaac Paredes (.229 batting average in his past 10 games, with two doubles, three home runs, five walks and seven RBI) and the Tampa Bay Rays face the Detroit Tigers, whose starting pitcher will be Matt Manning.
+First pitch is at 1:40 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a double and two RBI) against the Tigers.
+He had a hitless showing in his last game (0-for-5 with an RBI) against the Tigers.

 Isaac Paredes Game Info & Props vs. the Tigers